adaptyteam/adapty-docs/versioned_docs/version-3.0/migration-guide-to-server-side-API-v2.md

 :::info

-For a detailed description, refer to the [Delete profile](server-side-api-specs#delete-profile) request .
+For a detailed description, refer to the [Delete profile](server-side-api-specs#delete-profile) request.

 :::